-The program was launched in 2015, with the aim of creating free play spaces for children and adolescents near their homes, especially in vulnerable neighbourhoods where access to private gardens and green spaces is scarce.
-It is about making children want to play freely, but also allowing them to discover their environment, the street and the city and encouraging them to confront reality, to assert themselves, and to grow.
+The program was launched in 2015, with the aim of creating free play spaces for children and adolescents near their homes, especially in vulnerable neighborhoods where access to private gardens and green spaces is scarce.
+It is about making children want to play freely, but also discovering their environment, the street, the city, and to encourage them to confront reality, to assert themselves, and to grow.

-The project involves closing a street temporarily to motorized traffic for targeted periods, on a regular or event basis.
+The project involves closing a street temporarily to motorized traffic for targeted periods, or on a regular or event basis.
 Between 2016 and 2019, more than 80 "streets for children, streets for all" projects were implemented, including nearly 40 in disadvantaged areas.

-- 1. Reclaim public space for all. - 2.
-Promote active modes of travel (walking, cycling, rollerblading...). - 3.
-Encourage interaction through free play and encourage intergenerational ties. - 4.
-Encourage citizens to want to pay attention to the built environment and rethink amenities (urban furniture, planting, etc.). - 5.
-Involve children and adolescents in the fabric of the city by involving them in the organization of each "streets for children" (events, design, etc.).
+- 1. Reclaim public space for all - 2.
+Promote active modes of travel (walking, cycling, rollerblading...) - 3.
+Encourage interaction through free play and encourage intergenerational ties - 4.
+Encourage citizens to want to pay attention to the built environment and rethink amenities (urban furniture, planting, etc.) - 5.
+Involve children and adolescents in the fabric of the city, by involving them in the organization of each "streets for children" (events, design, etc.).